 Our Rating: Always on Thursdays

-Tagged: 7th Annual Happening Gourmand, AAA+, Always on Thursdays, Antipasti, Antonopoulos, Bar, Beef Tartare, Bevo, Bevo Bar & Pizzeria, Bison, Bison Bresaola, Burger, Calamari, Caviar, Cocktails, Days Jobs and the Nightlife, Duck Rilettes, Event, foie gras, Fool Divas, Gaspar Tavern, Happening Gourmand, Happening Gourmand Old Montreal, HG Montreal, Hotel Nelligan, Igloofest, Italian Meatball Burger, Jack Daniels, Jim Beam BBQ, Kyo, Kyo Bar Japonais, Lamb, Le Petit Hôtel, Le Place d’Armes Hôtel & Suites, Les Live Five, Lunch Menu, l’Auberge du Vieux-Port, Maki, Méchant Boeuf, Modavie, Montreal, Moroccan Eggplant Caviar, Mozzarella, Mozzarella fior di latte, Nagano Pork Chop, Nigiri, Nutella Pizza, Old Montreal, Old Port, oysters, Pizza, Pork Chop, Reservations Needed, Restaurant, Rilettes, Salmon, Salmon Tartare, Salmon Tataki, Sashimi, Shrimp, ShuckMe, Soft Shell Crab Roll, Steak, Suite 701, Suite 701 Montreal, Tasting, Taverne Gaspar, Trout Gravlax, Verses, Vieux-Port Steakhouse, VP Steakhouse, Whiskey, wine, Yuzu Donuts
+Tagged: 7th Annual Happening Gourmand, AAA+, Always on Thursdays, Antipasti, Antonopoulos, Bar, Beef Tartare, Bevo, Bevo Bar & Pizzeria, Bison, Bison Bresaola, Burger, Calamari, Caviar, Cocktails, Days Jobs and the Nightlife, Duck Rilettes, Event, foie gras, Fool Divas, Gaspar Tavern, Happening Gourmand, Happening Gourmand Old Montreal, HG Montreal, Hotel Nelligan, Igloofest, Italian Meatball Burger, Jack Daniels, Jim Beam BBQ, Kyo, Kyo Bar Japonais, Lamb, Le Petit Hôtel, Le Place d’Armes Hôtel & Suites, Les Live Five, Lunch Menu, l’Auberge du Vieux-Port, Maki, Méchant Boeuf, Modavie, Montreal, Montreal Restaurant, Moroccan Eggplant Caviar, Mozzarella, Mozzarella fior di latte, Nagano Pork Chop, Nigiri, Nutella Pizza, Old Montreal, Old Port, oysters, Pizza, Pork Chop, Reservations Needed, Restaurant, Rilettes, Salmon, Salmon Tartare, Salmon Tataki, Sashimi, Shrimp, ShuckMe, Soft Shell Crab Roll, Steak, Suite 701, Suite 701 Montreal, Tasting, Taverne Gaspar, Trout Gravlax, Verses, Vieux-Port Steakhouse, VP Steakhouse, Whiskey, wine, Yuzu Donuts